MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/unified-pricing-management/upm-discounts.md

 ---
 title: Discount types (preview)
-description: Learn about the different types of discounts that you can set up by using Pricing management with outlines on simple and quantity discounts.
+description: Learn about the different types of discounts that you can set up by using Unified pricing management with outlines on simple and quantity discounts.
 author: sherry-zheng
 ms.author: chuzheng
 ms.topic: overview